-According to Hermida, The Globe and Mail has been moderately successful in its subscription fee route, due to its specialized content, in-depth articles on financial news, stock portfolios, and insider information tailored to its business demographic.
+According to Hermida, The Globe and Mail has been moderately successful in its subscription fee route, due to specialized content, in-depth articles on financial news, stock portfolios and insider information tailored to its business demographic.
 Yet when it comes to general news, Hermida believes that most Canadians still prefer free content.

 “I’d argue that, given that there is so much free news across media, it doesn’t matter if a few people put things behind a paywall because there’ll still be free news in the media,” says Hermida.
 “What you might not get is more specialist types of journalism.”

 In this age of paywalled content, cost-conscious citizens are largely left with libraries and community centres to maintain their access to specialized news and information.

 Julie Douglas, assistant manager of e-books and digital collections at the Vancouver Public Library, says the library has seen a 27 per cent increase in use of the subscription-based aggregated news website Pressreader, which provides access to over 7,000 publications from over 120 countries in 60 different languages.
 (In addition to Pressreader, which is free for all VPL cardholders, customers also have subscriptions for The New York Times online service and its print version.)

 “I mean, it’s got the daily local newspapers that people are interested in, it’s got the national content.
 The other draw to it is all of these international newspapers.
 Patrons really connect with that,” says Douglas.
 “Just being able to make that available and accessible to people is really what libraries are all about.”